 The inside of the adapter is a perfect template for the cutout.
 After drawing the cut out on the metal, we covered it with painter’s tape which helps smooth the sawing.

 We suggest sitting on the van and cutting from the top.
 Do your best to contain the metal shards created, because they will rust!
-Taping a tarp inside the van is the best method, or someone can be inside the van vacuuming while cutting (our method, it wasn’t perfect), and also any stray shards can be picked up with magnets after the fact.
+Taping a bag to teh roof inside the van is the best method, or someone can be inside the van vacuuming while cutting (our method, it wasn’t perfect), and also any stray shards can be picked up with magnets after the fact.
+Also be sure to brush off any metal shards from the roof of the van.

 Now that the hole is cut, assembling and fastening the adapter and flange is actually pretty easy!
 Order of operations: